 Luther, Bunyan, and Therese all came to believe that their struggles with tormenting thoughts were, in fact, a grace.
 All three were brought to a closeness with God — a degree of faith and trust — that they otherwise could never have obtained.
 Their full stories are contained in the book, Can Christianity Cure Obsessive-Compulsive Disorder?: A Psychiatrist Examines the Role of Faith in Treatment.

-Book a session with Dr. Osborn OCD coach
+Dr. Osborn is a Christian OCD coach